 Sure, it's not caused by genetics, and yes, it's made worse by childhood trauma, but it's not caused by trauma.

 Yes, trauma results in epigenetic changes, but the genetic predisposition has to be there.
 Epigenetics may determine whether a tomato is red or green, but it won't change a tomato into a red-pepper.

-People who have ADHD are more likely to drop out of school, become parents in their teens, have their electricity cut off, get fired, go bankrupt, fail in relationships and get injured in car accidents.
+People who have ADHD are twice as likely to drop out of school, become parents in their teens, have their electricity cut off, get fired, go bankrupt.
+They are three times more likely to fail in relationships, get divorced or get injured in car accidents.